twbs/bootstrap/README.md

 ## SASS: Installation via Composer

-If you already use Composer, installing sass-twitter-bootstrap is as simple as typing :
+If you already use Composer, the php dependency manager, installing sass-twitter-bootstrap is as simple as typing :
 ```shell
 composer.phar require jlong/sass-twitter-bootstrap:x.y.z
 ```